Transforming Child Maintenance

 • Fife Gingerbread is supporting single parents in Fife to navigate the child maintenance system, pilot and evaluate training for local practitioners, and develop and test new local approaches within Fife to inform recommendations for other local areas.

-• IPPR Scotland has delivered focus groups with paying parents, commissioned and public polling on public opinion around child maintenance, is carrying out workshops and interviews with professionals with expertise in child maintenance, and is using statistical analysis to create ‘models’ showing the impact and cost of different possible new approaches to the child maintenance system.
+• IPPR Scotland has delivered focus groups with paying parents, commissioned public polling on public opinion around child maintenance, has carried out workshops and interviews with professionals with expertise in child maintenance, and used statistical analysis to create ‘models’ showing the impact and cost of different possible new approaches to the child maintenance system.

 • One Parent Families Scotland has delivered focus groups with single parents and is supporting a group of ‘Single Parent Experts’ to help shape and test the project recommendations through a series of workshops, ongoing communications and participation activities.